hvcong/jewelry-shop-web-clone/README.md

 # Jewelry-Web
-This is a jevwelry web
+This is a jewelry web static
-It uses simple html, css, vanilla js
+It use simple html, css, vanilla js